danpeig/freecommander_total7zip_installer/README.md

 4. If you selected a custom installation path, type the version of FreeCommander you are using: 32 or 64.
 5. If your FreeCommander configuration files are in a custom directory (ex. portable version), enter the full path for the configuration directory, otherwise just continue.
 6. After the installation, start FreeCommander and test packing and unpacking a *7z* file.

+## Troubleshooting
+* **Not able to download the Total7zip package:** Download the file manually from the repository.
+Place in the same folder as the script and run the script again.
+* **Script was blocked because it was not signed:** Right click on the script file, select properties and 'unblock'.

 ## Note about the package download source
 * The Total7zip ZIP package is available in the [GitHub repository](https://github.com/danpeig/freecommander_total7zip_installer) but due hosting limitations, the script downloads from my personal Web-page.
 Both files are identical.